Is Paris Burning? (film): Plot

-As the German military situation deteriorates, Choltitz delays the order to destroy Paris, believing that Hitler is insane and that the war is lost, making the destruction of Paris a futile gesture.
-When two SS officers arrive, he thinks that he is to be arrested, but instead they simply state that Himmler has asked them to rescue the Bayeux Tapestry for his private collection prior to the destruction of the Louvre.
+Choltitz believes Hitler is insane and that the destruction of Paris would be a futile gesture in a war that is already lost.
+Expecting to be arrested when two SS officers arrive, they reveal that Himmler has asked them to rescue the Bayeux Tapestry for his private collection prior to the destruction of the Louvre.

-Eventually, the French major persuades General Leclerc that it is essential for at least a token force of Allied tanks to move in and occupy Paris, as this symbolic gesture will save the city.
-A line of Sherman tanks set off.
-Although the equipment is American, they allow the Free French army to control them with just a small American escort.
-As the line reaches 50 km from Paris, German troops lay explosives in the Eiffel Tower and under various bridges.
-The Germans release some of the imprisoned men to help defend their strongpoints.
-The first Sherman arrives and is hit by an artillery shell, but the other tanks, each named for a French victory in the First World War, reach the Hôtel de Ville.

-Choltitz chooses not to give the order for the detonations and to surrender shortly after the Allies enter the city.
-He phones German high command to ask that his family should not suffer for his inaction.
-Meanwhile, some officers continue to lay explosives.
-Two officers debate as they lay mines at Napoleon's tomb in Les Invalides.
+A French major persuades General Leclerc that the symbolic gesture of a token force of Allied tanks entering the city will prevent the Germans from destroying the city.
+Sherman tanks operated by the Free French enter the city as the front line reaches 50 km from Paris.
+The Germans prepare explosives in the Eiffel Tower and under various bridges and release imprisoned men to help defend strongpoints.
+The first Sherman is hit by an artillery shell, but a unit with tanks named for battles of the Spanish Civil War reaches the Hôtel de Ville.
+Choltitz gives no destruction orders and decides to surrender his forces.
+He phones German high command to ask that his family not suffer.
+Other Germans continue to lay explosives, and two officers debate as they lay mines at Napoleon's tomb in Les Invalides.

-Deaths occur on both sides but the civilians start to join in the battle.
-The fight reaches the Rue de Rivoli, where the Germans have their headquarters at the Hotel Meurice.
-As Allied soldiers enter his office, Choltitz asks that he be allowed to surrender to an officer.
-He is asked to command some of his officers to drive around with the Free French while displaying a white flag to convey the order of surrender to his troops.

-The French tanks reach Notre Dame Cathedral and they reactivate the bells after years of silence.
+Fighting breaks out in the streets and civilians join in the battle.
+Allied troops reach Rue de Rivoli and enter Choltitz's office at the Hotel Meurice, asking him to have German officers accompany Free French troops throughout the city under white flags to convey the surrender order to his troops.
+French tanks reach Notre Dame Cathedral and reactivate the bells after years of silence.
 The crowd cheers and sings "La Marseillaise."
-Real-life documentary footage of the liberation crowds is shown.
-As the Free French forces and De Gaulle parade down the streets of Paris, greeted by cheering crowds, a phone receiver that is off the hook is seen with a voice in German repeatedly asking "Is Paris burning?"
-From the air, Paris is seen with its buildings intact, followed by a switch from black and white to color for the closing credits.
+Free French forces parade down the streets of Paris led by General de Gaulle.
+Against a backdrop of cheering crowds, a phone receiver is shown dangling off the hook with a German voice repeatedly asking "Is Paris burning?"
+Aerial footage shows Paris intact, and the view switches from the black and white of 1944 to contemporary colour footage.